 Which rights are granted?

-- Right to Know: The right to be informed about how and why and when data is collected, as well as the disclosure of use and sales of PI.
+- Right to Know: The right to be informed about how and why and when data is collected, what data or categories of data is collected, as well as the disclosure of use and sales of PI.

 - Right to Delete: The ability to request that businesses delete PI collected from the consumer and direct service providers to also delete (unless excepted).